sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_24_CombinationGateQuiz/Quiz01.md

 **Description**

-a) If C = 1 and D = 0, the output of the NOR gate will be equal to 0.
-So E will be 0.

-b) If C = 1 and D = 0, the output of the NOR gate will be equal to 0.
-So E will be 0.

-c) If C = 1 and D = 0, the output of the NOR gate will be equal to 0.
-So E will be 0.

-d) If C = 1 and D = 0, the output of the NOR gate will be equal to 0.
+If C = 1 and D = 0, the output of the NOR gate will be equal to 0.
 So E will be 0.

 ---
 ---